davidsilvasmith/kcm/faq.md

 The Compelling Opportunities Strategy goals are to maintain positive absolute returns across a longer span of time while finding emerging or out of favor companies which are on their way to becoming desirable to more conservative strategies.

+As a point of disclosure, there are legacy clients who are participating in either similar or entirely different strategies as outlined here.

 ###Individually Managed Accounts

 As a fee only investment adviser, KCM is a fiduciary who must act in the best interest of our clients at all times.
 To achieve this we utilize the service of third party custodians.